Mounted Chasseurs of the Imperial Guard: Service history

 Napoleon I is often represented in his green colonel uniform of the Chasseurs à Cheval, with a large bicorne and a hand-in-waistcoat gesture.

 From 22 March 1803, when summer training (travail d'été) began, the men were to parade on horseback every Monday and Thursday at 7.30 a.m. precisely on the Champ de Mars.
 Every Wednesday at the same hour, they went through the foot exercise.
 In winter, the parades seem to have been at 9.00 a.m.
 Swimming and rowing were among the exercises carried out in 1802 and 1803.

 By a decree of 21 January 1804, the regiment was given a major who was to rank with the colonels of the line.
 Morland was given this appointment.
 By the same decree, the company of Mamluks was attached to the regiment.
-By an Order of the Day of 18 May, the Garde des Consuls became the Garde Impériale.
+By an Order of the Day of 18 May, the Garde des Consuls became the Garde Impériale, as the First French Empire was formed.

 On 13 May 1805, Beauharnais was made Viceroy of Italy, but he retained nominal command of the regiment until about 1808.
 Morland now became the actual commanding officer with the title of Colonel Commandant en second, and Dahlmann was promoted major.
 On 17 September, a squadron of vélites (four companies) was created.
 It seems to have been intended as a kind of holding reinforcement unit.
 The regiment and the Mamluks greatly distinguished themselves at the Battle of Austerlitz (2 December), where two squadrons and the Mamluks were led to the charge by Napoleon's senior aide-de-camp, General Jean Rapp, inflicting heavy casualties on the Russian Imperial Guard and capturing Prince Repnin, the commander of the Chevalier Guard.
 At Austerlitz, the Chasseurs suffered 19 officer casualties, including Morland, killed, and three squadron commanders wounded.
 Dahlmann succeeded Morland and Claude-Étienne Guyot became major.

 The regiment missed the Battle of Jena (14 October 1806), where the 1st Hussars had the privilege of escorting the Emperor.
 The Chasseurs did, however, take part in Napoleon's triumphal entry into Berlin.
-At Eylau (8 February 1807), the regiment took part in Joachim Murat's great charge of 80 squadrons, which relieved the pressure on the French centre at the crisis of the battle.
+At the Battle of Eylau (8 February 1807), the regiment took part in Marshal Joachim Murat's great charge of 80 squadrons, which relieved the pressure on the French centre at the crisis of the battle.
 Seventeen of the officers were hit and Dahlmann was mortally wounded.
 He had recently been promoted general (30 December 1806), but having no command, he asked to be allowed to lead his old regiment and fell at their head.
 Major Guyot commanded the regiment for the rest of the year, and Thiry was also promoted major (16 February).